ppy/osu-wiki/news/2025/2025-07-28-osucatch-world-cup-2025-concludes.md

     }
 </style>

 It is with a grand total of **9** [osu! originals](/wiki/Community/Bespoke_music) that the tournaments ends, all from very different genres and styles.
-Many worked tirelessly to makes this all possible, including the artists themselves, the illustrators, the graphic designers, and the storyboarders to whom we owe this fantastic line-up.
+Many worked tirelessly to make this all possible, including the artists themselves, the illustrators, the graphic designers, and the storyboarders to whom we owe this fantastic line-up.
 Each and every one of them is truly its own experience, so even if you can't play the maps, make sure to listen to them and appreciate the work that has been put into them.

 You can check out the previews for each one of them right below, and the maps by clicking on the banners!